• Login

 2. LLM Reasoning for Conflict-Aware Multimodal Emotion Recognition

-4. Clinical AI Agent , Towards Interpreting Multimodal ECG Data for Heart Arrhythmia Diagnosis
+4. Clinical AI Agents : Towards Interpreting Multimodal ECG and ECHO Data with Vision-Language Models

-Minsol is also actively seeking motivated UROP students for summer & fall 2025 to contribute to these efforts.
-Feel free to email Michelle for details.
+Michelle is actively seeking collaborators and motivated UROP students for summer & fall 2025 to contribute to these efforts.
+Feel free to email Michelle with resume and brief statement of interest for collaboration.

-For collaboration inquiries, please contact her at minsol@mit.edu.
+For other collaboration inquiries, please contact her at minsol@mit.edu.